beach walk in Chiaia

 A street view in Centro Storico

-Close enough to the historic center without being right in the middle of it, Quartieri Spagnoli is still pretty crowded.
-Also, a common place for pick-pockting.
-The narrow streets have less motor traffic but still lots of people.
+Close enough to the historic center without being right in the middle of it, Quartieri Spagnoli is still pretty crowded due to the narrow streets and less motor traffic.
+Also, a common place for pick-pocketing.

 Right by the water, this area is best if you plan on doing more boat trips to nearby Islands since you are very close to the port.
 The beach walk is beautiful and lined with fancy restaurants.
 This area also puts you at walking distance to Castle dell’Ovo and very close to Castle Nuovo.